Jefferson49/RepositoryHierarchy/README.md

         + Number 5
         + Number 8

-In this example, the delimiter is the space character in the brackets, i.e. **( )**.
-However, the full pattern **Film( )Number** is used to find corresponding strings.
+In this example, the delimiter is the space character in the brackets, i.e. "**( )**".
+However, the full pattern "**Film( )Number**" is used to find corresponding strings.
 Therefore, only space characters, which match the pattern, are identified as delimiter.
 Other space characters, are NOT identified as delimiter.

 ### Use a set of regular expressions for the delimiter
 A set of regular expressions can be used by providing several regular expressions in the input form ("delimiter expression") separated by "**;**".
 It is also possible to mix simple delimiters (i.e. a single character or sequence of characters) with regular expressions.